Roy Cooper: State legislature

 On November 19, 1985, Cooper filed to run for the North Carolina House of Representatives in the 72nd district.
 He challenged 12-term incumbent Allen Barbee in the Democratic primary and ran on a campaign of supporting agriculture and resolving a school merger dispute in Nash County.
 Cooper won the primary with 76% of the vote to Barbee's 24%, including more than a six times gap in votes for Nash county (5,966 vs 884), and he was unopposed in the general election.

 Cooper continued to practice law while serving in the legislature.
 The nonpartisan North Carolina Center for Public Policy Research ranked him the most effective freshman representative.
 In January 1989, he joined Republicans and 20 other dissident Democrats to unseat Speaker Liston B. Ramsey in favor of Josephus Mavretic, who appointed Cooper chair of the House Judiciary Committee, of which he had been a member during his first term.
 Cooper also voted with all House Republicans and 15 Democrats in favor of an unsuccessful attempt to amend the constitution to grant the governor veto power over legislation.

 In February 1991, after State Senator Jim Ezzell was killed in a car crash, Cooper was appointed to the Senate to serve the remainder of Ezzell's term representing the 10th district, which encompassed parts of Edgecombe, Halifax, Nash, and Wilson Counties.
 In 1995, Cooper negotiated a compromise bill to schedule a referendum to amend the constitution and grant the governor veto power.
 In July 1997, he was elected Majority leader of the Senate upon Richard Conder's abrupt resignation.
 During his last term in the Senate, he was elected to the North Carolina Bar Association's Board of Governors, a position he held until June 2002.

 Cooper's record in the legislature included implementing penalties for minors who bring guns to school, making public records more accessible, toughening the state's open meetings law, and giving the governor more veto power.

-North Carolina Attorney General
+North Carolina Attorney General (2001-2017)

 Elections

 In January 2000, Cooper filed with the state Board of Elections to launch a campaign for North Carolina attorney general.
 In the November general election, he defeated Republican lawyer Dan Boyce and Reform Party candidate Margaret Palms.
-He took office on January 6, 2001, and was reelected in 2004.
+He took office on January 6, 2001, and was reelected in 2004, defeating Republican Joseph Thomas Knott.
 He was easily reelected in 2008, defeating Republican Bob Crumley and garnering more votes than any other statewide candidate that year.
 Cooper ran unopposed for a fourth term in 2012, and received 2,828,941 votes.

 Both state and national Democrats attempted to recruit Cooper to run for governor in 2008, the U.S. Senate in 2010, and again for governor in 2012, but he declined each time.
 A 2009 Public Policy Polling survey matching him against incumbent U.S. Senator Richard Burr showed Cooper leading Burr by four points.